Call Us: 954-929-4814

 HCG (human chorionic gonadotropin) IMM

-Neither the HCG Urine nor serum alone or together is sufficient enough to detect or follow a cancer disease process.
+Neither the HCG Urine nor serum alone or together is sufficient to detect or follow a cancer disease process.